Michael Utley

-Michael Edward Utley (born 1947) is an American musician, songwriter, record producer, and musical director for Jimmy Buffett's Coral Reefer Band.
+Michael Edward Utley (born 1947) is an American musician, songwriter, record producer, and was the musical director and keyboard player for Jimmy Buffett's Coral Reefer Band.
+After Buffett's death he retired from touring and was replaced by his son Mick who had been in the band in a part-time role for a few years.

 Early life and education

 Utley was born in Blytheville in Mississippi County, Arkansas.
 In 1969, he graduated from the University of Arkansas with a degree in zoology.
 He then debated either taking pre-med lab exam or going to Memphis and help Tony Joe White record his second album and chose the latter.

-In college, he was a member of the Sigma Chi Fraternity.
+In college, he was a member of the Sigma Chi fraternity.
 He was recognized by Sigma Chi as a Significant Sig in 2017.

 Career

 In 1970, Atlantic Records executive Jerry Wexler invited Utley to work at Criteria Studios.
 Utley worked with the house band for Atlantic Records in Miami, Florida's Criteria Studios backing performers such as Aretha Franklin, Jerry Jeff Walker, and the Allman Brothers and in California playing with Rita Coolidge and Kris Kristofferson.

 In 1973, Jerry Jeff Walker recruited Utley to play keyboard instruments on Buffett's first major label album, A White Sport Coat and a Pink Crustacean.
 Utley continued to work with other performers in the mid-1970s while appearing on Buffett's subsequent albums until Buffett's 1977 breakout Changes in Latitudes, Changes in Attitudes when he joined the Coral Reefer Band full-time.

 Utley has title credit on several albums, the first being an instrumental record with fellow Coral Reefer Band member Robert Greenidge titled Mad Music.

 Utley has produced or co-produced several of Buffett albums beginning with One Particular Harbour in 1983.
-Since 1981, he has toured with the Coral Reefers.
+From 1981-2023, he toured full-time with the Coral Reefers.